Using Claptrap

 Claptrap will attempt to automatically detect the format of the specification file you provide.

-If you are using a specification file with a .toml
+If you are using a specification file with a .toml, .yaml, or .json extension, Claptrap will automatically detect

 the format based on the file extension.